What the Eff is a Philomath... Everything we Should Be

 Nurturing Philomathy in Education and Life

-How can we foster that spirit in education and in life, for ourselves and for our children?
+How can we foster that spirit in education and life for ourselves and our children?
 In education, we should encourage interdisciplinary studies, promote critical thinking, and cultivate an interest in knowledge that goes beyond textbooks and rote memorization.
-Again, simply, we aren't in it for the grades.
-We have to value creativity and curiosity as much as technical skills and academic milestones.
+Again, we aren’t in it for the grades.
+We must value creativity and curiosity as much as technical skills and academic milestones.
 The goal is to prepare individuals not just for careers, but for meaningful lives enriched by joyful, constant learning.

 Learning from Some Pretty Impressive Philomaths

-Leonardo da Vinci, known as a quintessential Renaissance man, is a prime example of a Philomath.
+Leonardo da Vinci, a quintessential Renaissance man, is a prime example of a Philomath.
 He excelled in art, science, engineering, anatomy, music, and many other fields.
 He had an insatiable curiosity and prolific output!
 His work demonstrates how diverse knowledge can be interconnected.
-While da Vinci is often praised as a genius, we aren't taught to emulate his practices.
-Da Vinci had no formal education, and as a result, the knowledge he acquired came exclusively from his own observation and curiosity.
+While da Vinci is often praised as a genius, we aren’t taught to emulate his practices.
+Da Vinci had no formal education, so the knowledge he acquired came exclusively from his observation and curiosity.
 For him, every subject was equally important and informative as another.
-Again... he had no formal education, no degree in any field, and yet he is credited with being an expert artist, musician, engineer, inventor, architect, scientist, and of course, visionary.
+Again, he had no formal education or degree in any field, yet he is credited with being an expert artist, musician, engineer, inventor, architect, scientist, and visionary.
 Leonardo Da Vinci didn’t need permission to learn, and neither do we.

-Before we get too stressed and start comparing ourselves with Leo a little reminder: We don’t have to match someone’s achievements to embrace their philosophies.
+Before we get too stressed and compare ourselves with Leonardo, here’s a little reminder: We don’t have to match someone’s achievements to embrace their philosophies.

-We could easily start to practice even in small ways and strengthen our curiosities, rekindle our wonder as adults, and keep it alive and well in our children.
-I think all children are born Philomaths—they are boundlessly curious and interested in absolutely everything they see because, to them, every new experience is a wonder!
+We could start to practice even in small ways and strengthen our curiosities, rekindle our wonder as adults, and keep it alive and well in our children.
+All children are born Philomaths; they are boundlessly curious and interested in everything they see because every new experience is a wonder to them!
 We need to protect that.

-Another exemplary Philomath is Carl Sagan, an American astronomer, astrophysicist, and science communicator, known for his research in planetary science, his role in popularizing science, and his wide-ranging interests in the cosmos and the human condition.
-Sagan observed that between first grade and twelfth grade, children often lose their sense of scientific wonder.
-He partly blames the trend on indifferent adults who reproach children for their boundless curiosity and states that: "Bright, curious children are a national and world resource.
-They need to be cared for, cherished, and encouraged."
-Sagan also said about children: "They’re curious, intellectually vigorous.
-Provocative and insightful questions bubble out of them."
-And yet he noticed that kids in the school system: "Memorize 'facts.'
+Another exemplary Philomath is Carl Sagan, an American astronomer, astrophysicist, and science communicator known for his research in planetary science, his role in popularizing science, and his wide-ranging interests in the cosmos and the human condition.
+Sagan observed that children often lose their sense of scientific wonder between first and twelfth grade.
+He partly blames the trend on indifferent adults who reproach children for their boundless curiosity and states that: “Bright, curious children are a national and world resource.
+They need to be cared for, cherished, and encouraged.”
+Sagan also said about children: “They’re curious, intellectually vigorous.
+Provocative and insightful questions bubble out of them.”
+And yet he noticed that kids in the school system: “Memorize ‘facts.’
 By and large, though, the joy of discovery, the life behind those facts, has gone out of them.
 They’ve lost much of the wonder and gained very little skepticism.
-They’re worried about asking ‘dumb’ questions; they’re willing to accept inadequate answers…"
+They’re worried about asking ‘dumb’ questions; they’re willing to accept inadequate answers…”

-He also puts a lot of weight and responsibility on the adults in the children’s lives: "Too many teachers and parents answer with irritation or ridicule, or quickly move on to something else… Children soon recognize that somehow this kind of question annoys the grown-ups.
-A few more experiences like it, and another child has been lost…" I don’t disagree, but these adults were once children driven away from their own natural Philomathic nature by a system.
+He also puts a lot of weight and responsibility on the adults in the children’s lives: “Too many teachers and parents answer with irritation or ridicule, or quickly move on to something else… Children soon recognize that somehow, this kind of question annoys the grown-ups.
+After a few more experiences like it, another child has been lost…” I don’t disagree, but these adults were once children driven away from their natural Philomathic nature by a system.
 This has us caught in a vicious cycle.

 Here are a few points to support the idea that all kids are born Philomaths:

-1. Natural Curiosity: Children are naturally curious and eager to explore the world around them.
-They ask so many questions, they want to understand how things work, and are fascinated by new experiences and knowledge.
+- Natural Curiosity: Children are naturally curious and eager to explore the world around them.
+They ask so many questions; they want to understand how things work and are fascinated by new experiences and knowledge.

-4. Diverse Interests: Children's interests are often broad and varied.
-They might show enthusiasm for subjects ranging from nature and science to art and music, they have an inherent tendency to explore multiple fields.
+- Diverse Interests: Children’s interests are often broad and varied.
+They might show enthusiasm for subjects ranging from nature and science to art and music.
+They have an inherent tendency to explore multiple fields.

-5. Intrinsic Motivation: Unlike adults, who , in many cases have been taught to look for and need, external motivation to learn, children often have an intrinsic drive to learn and discover.
+- Intrinsic Motivation: Unlike adults, who, in many cases, have been taught to look for and need external motivation to learn, children often have an inherent drive to learn and discover.

-If you truly have no idea where to begin when a child forces you to think about an answer to with why the grass is green or how the Earth formed, you can look it up on your phone and translate the facts as best you can.
+If you genuinely have no idea where to begin when a child forces you to think about an answer to why the grass is green or how the Earth was formed, you can look it up on your phone and translate the facts as best you can.
 Better yet, you could go on a quest to the local library or, if possible, run an experiment that addresses their question.
 And if their question doesn’t have an answer yet?
-Sagan suggested a reply for this scenario as well: "Maybe when you grow up, you’ll be the first to find out."
+Sagan also suggested a reply for this scenario: “Maybe when you grow up, you’ll be the first to find out.”

 Empower our children and, in doing so, empower the children we once were.

-To adopt a Philomath's approach is to embrace a life of continuous exploration and intellectual curiosity.
+To adopt a Philomath’s approach is to embrace a life of continuous exploration and intellectual curiosity.
 It's about seeking not just answers but understanding, not just knowledge but wisdom.
-As we navigate the complexities of our world, let’s strive to embody the spirit of the Philomath—because in learning, we find not just knowledge, but the essence of a leading a fulfilling life.
+As we navigate the complexities of our world, let’s strive to embody the spirit of the Philomath.
+Because in learning, we find not just information but the essence of leading a fulfilling life.